 Middle Fork Sheep Creek: a success story in the making

-Restoring our native trout fisheries while providing anglers a diverse fishing experience.
+Restoring native trout fisheries while providing a diverse fishing experience.

 As a cutthroat trout biologist for the Utah Division of Wildlife Resources (DWR), a big part of my job is balancing conservation of our native trout species with providing an excellent sport fishery for our anglers.